 FIX FOR CREATIVITY

-Known as the ingenious mum-come-designer-come-incurable DIY addict who sees life as one giant creative project.
-Ever since Helga joined our community, she has delighted us with a wit and inventiveness she applies to her purposeful designs.
+Helga is known as the ingenious mum-come-designer-come-incurable DIY addict who sees life as one giant creative project.
+Ever since joining our community, she has delighted us with the wit and inventiveness she applies to her purposeful designs.
 She’s one of those unforgettable people with a unique gift for inspiring both kids and grown-ups alike.

 FIX FOR ADVENTURE